Skip to content

 Explore the Farm

-Ocean Hour Farm’s onsite scientific research includes ecological monitoring to create a baseline data collection to understand how our land management practices benefit water quality, soil health, and carbon sequestration capabilities.
+Ocean Hour Farm’s onsite data collection includes ecological monitoring to establish baseline data and understand how our land management practices benefit water quality, soil health, and carbon sequestration.

-Ocean Hour Farm collaborates with youth, community leaders, and land stewards through experiential programs and long-term partnerships focusing on soil health, watershed science, regenerative agriculture and whole systems design.
+Ocean Hour Farm collaborates with young adults, community leaders, and land stewards through experiential programming and long-term partnerships focused on soil health, watershed science, regenerative agriculture, and whole systems design.

-We aim to build ecoliteracy and systems thinking for all, with the long-term vision of protecting the soil and ocean by creating a more sustainable and healthy community.
+We build ecoliteracy and systems thinking for all, with the long-term vision of protecting the soil and the ocean by creating a more sustainable, healthier community.

 Rain Drops